durrantlab/autogrow4/tutorial/TUTORIAL.md

 ### Python Installation (Required)

 AutoGrow4 is primarily written in python.
-To run AutoGrow4 a python interpreter and bash are required.

 A modern version of python can be installed using `conda`:

 - [https://docs.conda.io/projects/conda/en/latest/user-guide/install/](https://docs.conda.io/projects/conda/en/latest/user-guide/install/),
   or
 - [http://www.python.org/getit/](http://www.python.org/getit/).

 AutoGrow4 has been tested with python 2.7, 3.6, and 3.7.
 Future support and
-updates will be using 3.7 We recommend using the most current version of python available.
-3.7 or newer.
+updates will focus on 3.7.
+We recommend using the most current version of python available, 3.7 or newer.

 ### MGLTools

-MGLTools is optional, but you must use either `MGLTools`, `obabel`, or custom file converter/docking software.
+MGLTools is written by the creators of Autodock Vina.
+It is used by AutoGrow4 to convert .pdb files to the .pdbqt format.
+The .pdbqt format is required by Vina-type docking programs, including Autodock Vina and QuickVina2.

 Morris, G. M., Huey, R., Lindstrom, W., Sanner, M. F., Belew, R. K., Goodsell,
 D. S. and Olson, A. J. (2009) Autodock4 and AutoDockTools4: automated docking with selective receptor flexibility.
 J. Computational Chemistry 2009, 16:
 2785-91

-MGLTools is a program by the creators of Autodock Vina.
-It is used by AutoGrow4 to convert .pdb files to .pdbqt format.

-- .pdbqt format is required by Vina type docking programs including Autodock Vina and QuickVina2
-- An alternative conversion option is `obabel`.
+If you prefer not to use MGLTools to perform this conversion, you may also use Open Babel (`obabel`) or custom file-converting/docking software.

 #### Installation

 WARNING: MGLTools installation can be tricky!
-We recommend you DO NOT `pip` or `conda` install MGLTools as it uses an outdated python package and creates issues with environments.
+We recommend that you DO NOT `pip` or `conda` install MGLTools, as those package managers provide an outdated python package and creates issues with environments.

-The best way to install this is to download the latest release of the command-line version (NOT THE GUI VERSION) of MGLTools from [http://mgltools.scripps.edu/downloads](http://mgltools.scripps.edu/downloads)
+The best way to install MGLTools is to download the latest release of the command-line version (NOT THE GUI VERSION) from [http://mgltools.scripps.edu/downloads](http://mgltools.scripps.edu/downloads)

-Once the command-line version of MGLTools package has been downloaded follow example installation provided below, which uses a Linux system with the 1.5.6 version of MGLTools.
+Once the command-line version of the MGLTools package has been downloaded, follow this example installation (Linux, MGLTools 1.5.6):

-1. Extract files by unzipping/untar the package: `tar -xvf /PATH_TO/mgltools_x86_64Linux2_1.5.6.tar.gz`
+1. To extract files, unzip/untar the package: `tar -xvf /PATH_TO/mgltools_x86_64Linux2_1.5.6.tar.gz`
 2. Go to the extract folder: `cd  /PATH_TO/mgltools_x86_64Linux2_1.5.6`
 3. Run the installation script and make sure MGLToolsPckgs is unpacked: